 If you have a newborn or even a baby under 3 months of age, it’s very reasonable to expect your baby to have naps that last just one sleep cycle (about 30-45 minutes).
 As your baby hits the 3-month mark and gets closer to 4 or 5 months in age, naps will start to lengthen, especially if you’re implementing the elements in this post.
 Be patient with naps with a newborn– your baby will get there.
 It’s important to give yourself a lot of grace with this and we recommend not comparing yourself to other parents and what their little ones are doing.
 All babies are different and it will take some a little longer to get the hang of longer naps.

 2. Create a Calm Sleep Environment

-Because daytime sleep is very light with melatonin production down, creating a calming sleep environment is extra important.
+Because daytime sleep is very light, creating a calming sleep environment is extra important.
 Here's what you'll want to do:

-- Make the room as dark as you can get it to help with melatonin production.
+- Make the room as dark as you can get it.

 - Turn on white noise on for the duration of the nap to help with soothing and also to drown out noise from around the house.
 Be sure to use the white noise setting or something consistent like rain.
 (A sound that goes in and out (like ocean) will be too stimulating.)